oddbird/oddleventy/content/blog/2023/components.md

 I enjoy procedural code!
 And I've learned enough JS
 to do what I need --
-especially here in my Eleventy setup.
+especially here in an Eleventy setup.
 Recently, I've been experimenting with WebC.
 Sometimes,
 I'll even write JS